tacoinfra/kiln/docs/tests/inaccessible-node-alert.md

 ## Tests

+For now we only test via scenario #1 above.

   1. Run the monitor.
 Note that the monitor is configured to track a specific chain.
   1. Configure the monitor to send alerts via email or some other medium.
 Test this to verify it works.
   1. Start a node with an RPC address configured.
 It should be running on the same chain as the chain being tracked by the monitor.